open-telemetry/oteps/text/0148-sampling-probability.md

 2. _Histogram events:_ Each event represents an individual variable, signifying new membership in a distribution.

 A Tracing Span event qualifies as both of these cases simultaneously.
-It is a Counter event (of 1 span) and at lesat one Histogram event (e.g., one of latency, one of request size).
+It is a Counter event (of 1 span) and at least one Histogram event (e.g., one of latency, one of request size).

 In Metrics, [Statsd Counter and Histogram events meet this definition](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#sampling).